UnitTestBot/ksmt/README.md

 ### Utilities to simplify and transform expressions

-KSMT provides a simplification engine applicable to all supported expressions for all supported theories in a solver-agnostic model:
+KSMT provides a simplification engine applicable to all supported expressions for all supported theories:

 * reduce expression size and complexity
 * evaluate expressions (including those with free variables) — reduce your expression to a constant